*Updated on 1/26/21

 Summary: The SAFE Workers Act (H.R.
 7485) requires the National Labor Relations Board (NLRB) to conduct union organizing elections via electronic voting during a federally-declared pandemic.
 It authorizes $1 million for the NLRB to develop an electronic voting system within 60 days of enactment and, if that system is not functional, to use the existing electronic voting system of the National Mediation Board in the interim.
 An appropriations rider approved annually since 2012 has prohibited the NLRB from using electronic voting in union organizing elections.
 The SAFE Workers Act would eliminate that rider.

 More recently, the House Democrats’ FY21 Labor Appropriations bill (H.R.
-7614) once again seeks to eliminate the rider while also earmarking $1 million specifically for the NLRB to develop an electronic voting system that must be operational “no later than 30 days after the date of enactment of this Act.”
+7614) once again sought to eliminate the rider while also earmarking $1 million specifically for the NLRB to develop an electronic voting system that must be operational “no later than 30 days after the date of enactment of this Act.”
+The rider was once again restored during House-Senate negotiations.
 On June 6, 2020, the House Education and Labor Committee conducted a virtual briefing titled, “Obstacles to Union Representation Elections During COVID-19.”
-Republican members did not participate in the event.
+Republican members did not participate in the meeting.
 During the event, Chairman Bobby Scott (D-VA) criticized the NLRB for suspending union organizing elections for several weeks at the start of the pandemic and prohibiting the use of electronic voting due to a “little-known [appropriations] rider.”
 Rep. Levin called for future COVID-19 relief bills to allow NLRB electronic voting and include funding to do so.
 Levin previously organized a letter on this matter with Rep. Fitzpatrick (R-PA).

 Critics of the move argue that NLRB electronic voting would be ripe for fraud and risk exposing workers’ personal information.
 Furthermore, electronic voting is a long-desired goal of organized labor now being pushed under the guise of pandemic response.